stefs304/mhclovac/README.md

 1. Vita R, Mahajan S, Overton JA, Dhanda SK, Martini S, Cantrell JR, Wheeler DK, Sette A, Peters B. The Immune Epitope Database (IEDB): 2018 update.
 Nucleic Acids Res.
 2018 Oct 24. doi: 10.1093/nar/gky1006.
 [Epub ahead of print] PubMed PMID: [30357391](https://www.ncbi.nlm.nih.gov/pubmed/30357391).
 2. Benchmarking

-### Donate to support my work
-If you like this project and wish to support my work you can do so by donating Bitcoin.
-Any amount donated will be appreciated!

-BTC: `bc1qrg7wku5g35kn0qyay4uwzugfmfqwnvz95g54pj`